orkes-io/docs/docs/access-control-and-security/rbac-overview.md

 # Access Control and Security

-Orkes Conductor provides a robust role-based access control (RBAC) mechanism for individual users on Orkes Platform, as well as for applications that use Conductor APIs.
+Orkes Conductor provides a robust role-based access control (RBAC) mechanism for individual users and applications that use Conductor APIs.
 Conductor’s RBAC ensures fine-grained access to the following metadata resources:

 * Workflows
 * Tasks
 * Secrets